lucataglia/react-native-keycloak-plugin/README.md

   .then((userInfo) => /* Your resolve */ );
   .catch((error) => /* Your reject*/ )
 ```
-Passing a configuration JSON object, makes available into the resolve funcion the JSON that describe the user inside KeyCloak.
+Passing a configuration JSON object, makes available into the resolve function the JSON that describes the user inside KeyCloak.

 ### KeyCloak.refreshToken
 ```js